alexeilebedev/openacr/txt/tut2.md

 ### Adding Tools

-At this point, it is clear what kinds of actions we are performing on these data sets.
-Let's introduce some tools.

 First, we need a query tool that can fetch records of a given type, and then find all related records as a transitive closure over the Pkey references.
 Because the tool automatically cross-references all the tables in our system, we will call it `Auto Cross Reference` or `acr`.
 We will equip `acr` with options like `-check` so that it can find any broken `Pkey` references, and other options to make it useful.
+We will also add an option `-insert`, which reads tuples from stdin, and places them into appropriate ssimfiles.

-We will describe all the command-line options as fields of the ctype `command.acr`.
+We will describe all the command-line for acr with a ctype called `command.acr`, introducing the `command` namespace.
+All of the options that `acr` takes will become fields of `command.acr`.
+This means that we can add new command-line flags to `acr` using `acr` itself, having implemented the `-insert` option.

+As we introduce other tools, we will describe their command lines with `command.<ns>`.
-For shell command-line completion, we will write `acr_compl`, which will now be able to auto-complete both arguments to acr, and even queries, by reading appropriate ssim files.
+For shell command-line completion, we introduce the tool `acr_compl`, which will now be able to auto-complete command-line options of all tools in the system, including itself of course.
+We will use `acr` to add command-line options to `acr_compl` and `acr_compl` to auto-complete `acr` queries.
+Both of these tools are of course already in the system, and can be readily used.

 Second, we will need a tool that takes some command lines and prints shell scripts of the sort we used above, which we can then pipe through `sh` in order to make the edits.
-We will call this tool `acr_ed`, for `editor`.
+We will call this tool `acr_ed`, by analogy with `sed`.

-Third, since we already have all the descriptions of our records nicely arranged in tables, we don't want to repeat ourselves.
-We actually want to generate the C++ structs, with fields and everything, by reading the `ctype`, `field` and `ns` tables, and creating C++ headers and source files with correspondin structs.
+Third, since we already have all the descriptions of our records nicely arranged in tables, we will generate the C++ structs, with fields and everything, by reading the `ctype`, `field` and `ns` tables, and creating C++ headers and source files with corresponding structs, and whatever operations are applicable to them.
 Then, as we load these tables, we will map them onto the structs and everything will be nice and strictly typed.
 This model compiler will be called `amc`, or `A Model Compiler`.

 In order to compile all these tools, we will need `A Build Tool`, or `abt`.
 A regular Makefile-based systrem won't do, because we already have a lot of data in `ssimfiles`, and we have the `ctypes` to handle them in C++.
-We would be introducing anomalies if we were to go outside this model.
+We would be introducing a lot of extra manual maintenance work (and anomalies) if we were to go outside this model.

 ### Describing The Tools

-Any running program is nothing more than a temporary database containing some number of tables.
+As mentioned above, any running program is nothing more than a temporary database containing some number of tables and records.
+If it doesn't look like that, consider the following: a C++ program uses some built-in types and a finite number of structs.
+At any given time, the memory of the program is populated with instances of these structs, sitting at various memory locations (on the stack, hidden inside some buffers, allocated with malloc, sitting in arrays, etc).
+How these instances were allocated, and whether they are all discoverable is irrelevant.
+The set of all the instances of some struct X is to be considered the `table X` in that program.

 At any given time, the program performs an instruction that either reads some field of some row from some in-memory table, or writes some field of some row to some in-memory table.